-We have been working with her for years based on exhange of plants instead of based on buying and selling.
+We have been working with them for years based on exchange of plants and also directly buying.
 She shares her African plants and we share our South American plants.
-All are happy and no money brookers in between.
-That is how we love it and that is how we work as much as possible always with our partners overseas 🙂
+All are happy and no intermediaries in between.
+That is how we love it and that is how we work as much as possible always with our partners overseas.

 The more widespread name of Mukanya Kude is “fever tree,” as the European settlers at that time believed that malaria was descended from these trees, rather than from the real miseries that inhabited the same marshy areas, the mosquitoes.

 The bark is removed with a knife and bark collectors usually focus on larger-sized trees.
 The tolerance of Acacia xanthophloea to damage is high, and usually trees recover from bark removal as well as from elephant damage.